aws-amplify/docs/docs/lib/project-setup/fragments/flutter/create-application/10_createProject.md

 Android Studio will open your project with a tab opened to *main.dart*

-Lastly, modify your Podfile to target iOS platform 11.0 or higher.
+If you use CocoaPods, modify your Podfile to target iOS platform 11.0 or higher.
 Within your project open `ios/Podfile` and change the second line to be `platform :ios, '11.0'.

 You now have an empty Flutter project into which you'll add Amplify in the next steps.